-Top 10 Not-To-Be-Missed Merchandise at Flower and Garden Festival 2018by Jenna Douglas, contributing writer
+Top 10 Not-To-Be-Missed Merchandise at Flower and Garden Festival 2018by Jenna Berry, contributing writer

 The Epcot International Flower & Garden Festival celebrates its 25th year at Walt Disney World Resort in Florida, and runs through May 28.
 A little while ago, Disney celebrities Bella and Mother Nature themselves picked me up for some shopping at Epcot—and boy, was the merchandise at the 2018 Flower and Garden Festival the bees knees.